Aktobe: Hydrography

 The city is located at the place where Kargaly flows into the Ilek River and its valley expands to 15 km.
 Directly in the center of the city flows the left tributary of Ilek - the Sazdy River, in the northwest - the left tributary of Ilek - the Zhinishke River.
 Since the channel of the Sazdy River lies in the central part of Aktobe and along it are large shopping and entertainment centers.
 In the southern part of the city are the lower reaches of the left tributary of Ilek - the Tamda River, but in the low-water period this channel dries up, forming several stretches.
 On the northern outskirts of the Zarechny district, the Peschanka river flows, the left tributary of the Kargaly, beyond which is the village of Kargaly.
 To the west of the Kirpichny district, separating it from the village of Akzhar, the Butak River flows through the lower part of the right tributary of the Kargaly.

 At 10 km southeast of the city is the Aktobe reservoir with a volume of 245 million m3, called the inhabitants of the Aktobe Sea, it was commissioned in 1988.
 The Sazdinskoye reservoir, 8 km south-west of the city, which is a traditional resting place for citizens, was built in 1967, and the Kargaly reservoir, which is the largest artificial reservoir near Aktobe (located outside the territory of the city administration), the volume of which is 280 million m3, was commissioned in 1975 and is located 60 km northeast of the city.

 Climate

 Aktobe has a humid continental climate (Köppen climate classification Dfa), with wide seasonal variations in temperature.
 In winter, temperatures can reach a low of -48 °C, with a daily average minimum of -16 °C. Summer temperatures can reach a high of 43 °C, with an average maximum temperature of 30 °C. The weather can change rapidly, especially during spring and autumn (the especially windy days in March when the weather changes are known locally as the Бес Қонақ, or "Five Guests").
 Precipitation usually occurs in early spring and late autumn/early winter, and is otherwise sporadic throughout the year.
 Overall, Aktobe receives about 330 mm of precipitation per year.
+The seasonal swings are exceptionally strong for the latitude due to its position right at the centre of the massive Eurasian landmass.